I used to think that spiritual healing meant getting rid of things I didn’t want. I now understand that it’s so much more.

 There’s only One thing going on.
-As you recognize, acknowledge, and live that fact, (your) Infinity, not your personal sense of self, will evolve a new view of personality/ego for you.
+As you recognize, acknowledge, and live that fact, (your) Infinity – your infinite Self – will evolve a new experience of personality/ego for you.

 Your experience of the world you walk through is intrinsically tied to your sense of identity.

 The meaning of identity is actually sameness.
 When explored from a metaphysical perspective it means that when I’m consciously Self-aware of my divine nature, and actually living from that awareness in my day-to-day, I am unlimited, unconstrained thinking exploring new frontiers of Infinity.
 I am permissive of however the Allness of Good shows up as the world that I walk through because I have no preconceived notions of what Good must look like in order to match my definition of good.

 When you limit your identity to concepts of race, gender, ethnicity, sexual orientation, education, socio-economic class, or anything else, you’re stuck in personal thinking and thus in the paradox of a limited point of view of the world you walk through.
 You’re back to limiting (your view of) Infinity.
 We each grow our experience of Life, however it shows up, as a direct result of our sense of identity and the limits that we – consciously or unconsciously – place upon our illimitable divine nature.

 You’ll never be permanently comfortable living as less than the Whole of who you are.